charlesfeng/startup-school-notes/JackDorsey.md

 * We have so many ideas, but what really matters is the work that you put into these ideas.
 * We work so hard to get some sort of acceptance in the world, to get some sort of positive feedback.
 We look at others and their success seems so fast, just a moment — but it takes years of patience.
 * In building a team/organization/company, you cannot build anything without a shared sense of purpose.
 You will wobble, not do anything that is timeless.
 * One of the most important things about what we do is that we're building what we want to see in the world, and making a bet that others want to see the same things in the world.
 The most important thing is that you have the passion to build for yourself.
-That's what is infections and will bring other people to your cause.
+That's what is infectious and will bring other people to your cause.

 _Bill Walsh — The Score Takes Care of Itself_